AI2Phil/digame/docs/TO DO/MVP/NEXT_STEPS.md

 ## 🎉 **Conclusion**

-**The Digame platform has achieved 85% completion with 16 major feature branches successfully merged.** This represents:
+**The Digame platform has achieved solid progress with 16 major feature branches successfully merged.** This represents:
 - ✅ **Comprehensive Social Collaboration Platform** with peer matching and connection systems
 - ✅ **Advanced Mobile Application** with AI integration and background processing capabilities
 - ✅ **Performance-Optimized Architecture** with Redis caching, database indexing, and monitoring